 Step 5 — Moisturize and/or Sunscreen (as above in the 5-minute regimen)

 Step 1 — Brush and Cleanse (as above in the 15-minute regimen)

 Step 2 — Facial Mask.
 With time on your hands, you can indulge in a face mask.
 The wonderful thing about masks is that they don’t need to be formulated for rapid penetration like a serum and they can deliver potent actives without over-sensitizing the skin.
 They can meet many needs from anti-aging to soothing.
 A couple of my favorites are La Vie Celeste Restorative Exfoliating Gel Mask ($60 in the shop), which gives a dewy glow and Kat Burki Hibiscus Antioxidant Face Mask ($78).
 Or you could mix up some honey and matcha tea with Your Best Face Clarity ($9-$40).

 Step 3 — Target Problem Areas Such as Dark Spots or Redness.
 You don’t need to slather skin lighteners everywhere, but take the time to target them where needed.
-These days, I am reaching for suki intensive nourishing cream ($60.95 in the shop), as this freckle fader really works.
+These days, I am reaching for suki intensive nourishing cream ($60.95), as this freckle fader really works.
 For redness and tiny broken veins, I like Medik8 Red Alert ($60 in the shop) with teprenone and Sevani’s Advanced Complexion Corrector ($39 in the shop).